box/developer.box.com/content/guides/mobile/ios/quick-start/1-create-ios-app.md

 <Choice option='ios.app_setup' value='existing' color='none'>
   # Use an existing iOS application

-  If you have an existing application, skip to the next step.
+  If you have an existing blank application, skip to the next step.
 </Choice>

 ## Summary